OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/cosmos-db/table-storage-how-to-use-java.md

     CloudStorageAccount storageAccount =
         CloudStorageAccount.parse(storageConnectionString);

-    // Create hello table client.
+    // Create the table client.
     CloudTableClient tableClient = storageAccount.createCloudTableClient();

-    // Create a cloud table object for hello table.
+    // Create a cloud table object for the table.
     CloudTable cloudTable = tableClient.getTableReference("people");

-    // Create a filter condition where hello partition key is "Smith".
+    // Create a filter condition where the partition key is "Smith".
     String partitionFilter = TableQuery.generateFilterCondition(
         PARTITION_KEY,
         QueryComparisons.EQUAL,
         "Smith");

-    // Create a filter condition where hello row key is less than hello letter "E".
+    // Create a filter condition where the row key is less than the letter "E".
     String rowFilter = TableQuery.generateFilterCondition(
         ROW_KEY,
         QueryComparisons.LESS_THAN,
         "E");

-    // Combine hello two conditions into a filter expression.
+    // Combine the two conditions into a filter expression.
     String combinedFilter = TableQuery.combineFilters(partitionFilter,
         Operators.AND, rowFilter);

-    // Specify a range query, using "Smith" as hello partition key,
+    // Specify a range query, using "Smith" as the partition key,
-    // with hello row key being up toohello letter "E".
+    // with the row key being up to the letter "E".
     TableQuery<CustomerEntity> rangeQuery =
         TableQuery.from(CustomerEntity.class)
         .where(combinedFilter);

-    // Loop through hello results, displaying information about hello entity for (CustomerEntity entity : cloudTable.execute(rangeQuery)) {
+    // Loop through the results, displaying information about the entity for (CustomerEntity entity : cloudTable.execute(rangeQuery)) {
         System.out.println(entity.getPartitionKey() +
             " " + entity.getRowKey() +